Azure/azure-event-hubs-reactive/CHECKPOINTING.md

 # Stream partitions offset checkpointing, aka saving the position of the stream

 The library provides a mechanism to restart the stream from a recent *checkpoint*, to be resilient to restarts and crashes.
 For each partition, the library saves the current *offset*, a value pointing to the current stream position.

 When the option is enabled, *offsets* are saved periodically in a storage table or blob, with the frequency configured.
 As an example, the stream position can be saved in Azure blobs, or in Cassandra, every 15 seconds and/or every 500 messages.

 Currently **at-least-once** behavior is not supported, because the position is saved concurrently (although delayed), so it's possible that the position saved is ahead of your logic processing each event.
-We plan to support *at-least-once*, guaranteeing that the position saved is always equal or behind the one already processed.
+We are working on the support for *at-least-once*, guaranteeing that the position saved is always equal or behind the one already processed.

 To store checkpoints in Azure blobs the configuration looks like the following:

 ```
-iothub-react{
+reactive-eventhubs {

   [... other settings ...]